harnesscloud/ansible-deployment-harness/README.md

-These instructions are oriented toward an interactive session, so if you follow the instructions in the next section and then need to disconnect for some reason (e.g., network outage, or you need to shut down your laptop) then you will lose your session, the nodes will be unreserved, and it you will have to start over again from step 1.
+These instructions are oriented toward an interactive session, so if you follow the instructions in the next section and then need to disconnect for some reason (e.g., network outage, or you need to shut down your laptop) then you will lose your session, the nodes will be unreserved, and you will have to start over again from step 1.
 To protect against this, run the "screen" command to protect your session.
 If you are ever disconnected then just log back in to your grid5000 site and run "screen -R" to reconnect.
 You should see that